 What we do

-Since 2006 we’ve been a member of the Roundtable for Sustainable Palm Oil.
-Through our membership of the Retailer Palm Oil Group (a non-competitive coalition of retail companies with a common aim of promoting the adoption of sustainable palm oil) we now have a representative on the RSPO Board of Governors.
+Since 2006, we’ve been a member of the Roundtable for Sustainable Palm Oil, and via our membership of the Retailer’s Palm Oil Group (a non-competitive coalition of retail companies with a common aim of promoting the adoption of sustainable palm oil) we now have a representative on the RSPO Board of Governors.
 Through these memberships, we actively work to strengthen international standards and institutions for certified sustainable palm oil, and to expand their uptake.

-We are a member of the Retail Palm Oil Transparency Coalition, a group of retailers working together to manage issues that go beyond the RSPO standards.
-As a part of this coalition, we are working to develop new tools that will empower all retailers to hold palm oil importers accountable for achieving zero deforestation commitments.
+Waitrose & Partners is also a member of the Retail Palm Oil Transparency Coalition, a group of retailers working together to manage issues that go beyond the RSPO standards.
+As a part of this coalition, we are working to develop new tools that will empower all retailers to hold palm oil importers accountable to their zero deforestation commitments.

 Alternatives to palm oil

-In producing countries, millions of farmers work in the palm oil sector.
-Palm oil plays an important role in the reduction of poverty in these areas.
-In Indonesia and Malaysia, a total of 4.5 million people earn their living from palm oil production.
+Also important is that millions of people and smallholder farmers work in the palm oil sector, which plays an important role in economic development and the reduction of poverty.
+In Indonesia and Malaysia, over 4 million people earn their living from palm oil production.
 Stopping the production of palm oil altogether would create problems for these people who support their families by working in this industry.